epedroni/cardbase/README.md

 ### Committing Changes and Exiting

 Any changes made on this tool must be manually written to the file.
 If you make a mistake, simply exit and your cardbase will not be modified.
 To write changes, use the "write" command.
 To save to a new file, type "write" followed by the file name (no spaces allowed).
 To exit, simply type "exit".

+## Building

+The Ant build script can be found under /build.
+The default target "deploy" compiles and packs all necessary binaries into a single executable jar, /dist/cardbase.jar.

+Linux users can execute "shebang" to create a concatenation of the shebang defined in /build/header (by default #!/usr/bin/java -jar) and the deployed jar, saved as the executable /dist/cardbase.